Advanced Manual Therapy Techniques for the Extremities

 Course Description

-Feeling like you want to add more, and unique, skills to your tool belt for treating your extremity patients?
-This course teaches techniques that are for the everyday and difficult extremity patients who don't respond well to normal treatments.
-Through it, you'll learn really cool joint mobilizations and myofascial release techniques, along with retraining exercises that will help your patients maintain the improvements that you gain in the clinic.
-These are the “clinical pearls” that Patrick has learned over the years and have helped him get patients better when nothing else worked.
+Feeling like you want to add more skills to your extremity treatment toolbelt?
+This is the perfect course for you.
+You’ll learn techniques for the difficult extremity patient, who doesn't respond well to normal treatments or comes in with a dysfunction you haven't encountered before.
+We’ll focus on truly unique joint mobilizations and myofascial release techniques, along with retraining exercises that will help you maintain the improvements you gain in the clinic.
+These techniques are the “clinical pearls” Patrick has picked up over the years that helped him get extremity patients better when traditional treatment didn't work.

-As with all of our manual therapy courses, this course is at least 75% hands-on lab, and will give the clinician skills they can use immediately upon their return to the clinical setting.
+As with all our manual therapy courses, this course is at least 75% hands-on lab, and will give you skills you can use immediately upon returning to the clinic!

 At the completion of this seminar, the participant will be able to: